-We are providing remote learning for all pupils regardless of their ability.
+We are providing remote learning for any children learning from home due to COVID-19 .
 Mrs Beesley liaises with class teachers to ensure that the platforms used for remote learning are accessible to all pupils and that reasonable adjustments to work set are made where required.
 If parents or carers feel their SEND child's remote learning needs further attention or adaptation they can contact their child's class teacher to discuss, who can seek advice from Mrs Beesley.

 Please see the following link which families may find useful: https://www.cultureliverpool.co.uk/send-parenting/